Las Vegas Nevada

 Las Vegas has affordable housing and wonderful Nevada Tax Benefits!
 New residents see the city as the land of opportunity with a bit of a small-town feel to it.
 It still takes about 30 minutes to drive from one side of the valley to the other.

-For hot or cold we use valet parking and AC/Heat.
+For hot or cold weather, we use valet parking and AC/Heat.
 With 4″ of rain a year, we don’t need umbrellas.
-We wear coats so infrequently they last for decades.
-Add the easy-going weather and no natural disasters to the city’s affordability factor and Las Vegas is a wonderful place to live.
+We wear coats so infrequently that they last for decades.
+Add the easy-going weather and no natural disasters to the city’s affordability factor, and Las Vegas is a wonderful place to live.

 A downside to Las Vegas is how statistics are skewed.
 With a population of 2 million people in the valley, our cost of living and accident ratios for car insurance should be based on residents.
-The problem with that is that every day of the week we have at least 250,000 visitors who have accidents and commit crimes that are charged to the city’s population.
+The problem with that is that every day of the week we have at least 250,000 visitors.
+The accidents they have and crimes that commit are averaged by the city population, not city + tourists.
 Remember this when you read about car accidents and crime.

-As far as the cost of living goes, the real estate cost on the Las Vegas Strip is high.
-Because of this, tourists pay more for food, gas, drug stores, parking, shopping, etc. As residents, we pay considerably less than the strip corridor for these things but the average is what’s reported.
-Las Vegas, Henderson, and North Las Vegas are actually quite less expensive than stats show.
+As far as the cost of living goes, the real estate cost/rent on The Strip is high.
+Because of this, tourists pay more for food, gas, drug stores, parking, shopping, etc. As residents, we pay considerably less off-Strip, but the average is what’s reported.
+Living in the valley is a lot less expensive than the stats show.

 Each hotel room equals 2.5 jobs – 1 in the hotel/casino and 1.5 as family support.
-Family support would be doctors, lawyers, grocery and retail clerks, teachers, hairdressers, manicurists, restaurant help, garbage men, bankers, etc. Then came the off-strip local casinos, Rio, Texas, Fiesta, Palms, Reserve, Silverton, South Point, Resort at Summerlin, Green Valley Ranch, Red Rock Station, etc.
+Family support would be doctors, lawyers, grocery and retail clerks, teachers, hairdressers, manicurists, restaurant help, sanitation workers, bankers, etc.

-Due to the recent pandemic, some information will be incorrect.
+Due to the ongoing pandemic, some information will be incorrect.

 The perpetual motion machine is continuing strong in 2020.
-In 2019, growth included the Minor League Ballpark in Summerlin opening.
-North Las Vegas opened over 4 million square feet of business warehouse space with over 1500 jobs in just 2 of the new companies.
-All of those jobs are people and families who need homes and everything living includes.
+In 2019, growth included the Minor League Baseball stadium, The Ballpark opening in Summerlin.
+North Las Vegas built and opened over 4 million square feet of business warehouse space.
+These companies make up over 1500 jobs in just 2 of the new companies.
+All of those jobs are people and families who need homes and everything living encompasses.

-2020 looks great!
-Allegiant Stadium is still being built creating 640 construction jobs a day, and more permanent jobs when it opens in August.
-Resort World added partner Hilton Vacations in February with that project providing 1000 jobs a day.
+Despite the pandemic, 2020 still looks good.
+Allegiant Stadium’s build created 640 construction jobs a day, then 4000 more permanent jobs when it finally opens.
+Resort World added partner Hilton Vacations in February, with that project providing 1000 jobs a day.
+Since Las Vegas, North Las Vegas, and Henderson are separated by a line on paper, growth in every area of the valley affects Las Vegas- we are one.

 The city is a chain that’s all connected.
 It begins as hotel construction workers being needed to build a hotel.
 Those workers need homes and the home builders who build them needed homes.
-Everyone has a family.
+Flood control and infrastructure positions are created.
+Most everyone has a family.
+With Las Vegas offering such diverse options for employment and lifestyles, the valley continues to grow.

 What about jobs?
 How do 5000 people a month moving to a city get absorbed?
 Very easily is the answer.
 There are many job openings and every month with 5000 more residents, more jobs open in every field.